seralexeev/xrabbit.dev/README.md

 id: 17
 date: 25-05-2025
 media:
-  - media/17-1.jpg
+  - 17-1.jpg
 ```

-rpi I disassembled removing the heating sink but sticking on heatsinks
+I took apart the rpi, removed the heating sink, but stuck on some heat sinks

 ---